 for all $i$, then there exists a zoom-out $W$ of codimension \emph{strictly less than $r$} and a linear function $f\colon W\to\mathbb{F}_q$ such that

 Thus, if there are too many zoom-outs of a certain codimension, then there is necessarily a zoom-out of smaller codimension that also works.
 In that case, the parties could go up to that codimension.

-This result is not good enough for us, due to the polynomial gap between the agreement between of $T_1$ and the $f_i$, and the agreement between $T_1$ and $f$.
+This result is not good enough for us, due to the polynomial gap between the agreement of $T_1$ and $f_i$, and the agreement of $T_1$ and $f$.
 Indeed, in our range of parameters, $\eps'^{12}$ will be below the trivial threshold $q^{-\ell_1}$ which is the agreement a random linear function $f$ has with $T_1$, and therefore the promise on the function $f$ above is meaningless.

 We resolve this issue by showing a stronger, essentially optimal version of the above assertion still holds.
 Formally, we prove: \begin{lemma} For all $\delta>0$, $r\in\mathbb{N}$ there is $C>1$ such that the following holds for $\eps'\geq q^{-(1-\delta)\ell_1}$ and large enough $\ell_1$.
 Suppose that $T_1$ is a table that assigns to each subspace $L$ of dimension $\ell_1$ a linear function, and suppose that there are at least $m\geq q^{C\ell_1}$ subspaces $W_1,\ldots,W_m$ of codimension $r$ and linear functions $f_i\colon W_i\to\mathbb{F}_q$ such that for all $i=1,\ldots,m$,